-Last year was one of the most challenging ones I’ve had in a long, long time.
-As the year was wrapping up, I made a commitment to God that I would do whatever I could to make this one better.
+I can still remember one of the most challenging years I’ve ever had.
+As that year was wrapping up, I made a commitment to God that I would do whatever I could to make the next better.
 I knew that the Lord would do His part.
 I prayed for wisdom and strength to do mine.

-This year has been better, and I am incredibly grateful for so much.
+The next year was better, and I was incredibly grateful for so much.
 Here are just a few things.